danielbodnar/awesome-stars/README.md

 ## docker

+- [muctadir/lama](https://github.com/muctadir/lama) - LaMa, short for Labelling Machine, is an web application developed for aiding in thematic analysis of qualitative data.
+- [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
+They include everything you should know in one single file.
 - [tensorchord/envd](https://github.com/tensorchord/envd) - 🏕️ Reproducible development environment
 - [woodpecker-ci/woodpecker](https://github.com/woodpecker-ci/woodpecker) - Woodpecker is a simple CI engine with great extensibility.
 - [nanlabs/devops-reference](https://github.com/nanlabs/devops-reference) - This repository contains different infrastructure components, CI/CD pipelines, automation tools among other resources that are used in different projects here at NaN Labs.